Itsyourdriver/CustomDoors-Fixed/README.md

+# This code needs cleanup and is NOT ready for large scale servers or merging into the original plugin!
+If you have any questions contact me.

 # CustomDoors
 More doors = More fun !
 Allows server owners to add custom doors and items to the map.